Anjok07/ultimatevocalremovergui/README.md

 ### MacOS Installation
 - Please Note:
+    - The MacOS Sonoma mouse clicking issue has been fixed.
+    - MPS (GPU) acceleration for Mac M1 has been expanded to work with Demucs v4 and all MDX-Net models.
     - This bundle is intended for those running macOS Catalina and above.
     - Application functionality for systems running macOS Mojave or lower is not guaranteed.
     - Application functionality for older or budget Mac systems is not guaranteed.